iyatte/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-This is a easy game, let's play~
+This is an easy game, let's play~